carpentries-incubator/hpc-job-efficiency/episodes/02_resourcerequirements.md

 - 1 GB of memory per node
 - A timelimit of 1 minute

-The last two `#SBATCH` directives redirect the jobs output to the file `snowman-stdout.log` and assign the name "snowman" to the job.
+The last two `#SBATCH` directives redirect the jobs output to the file `snowman-stdout-<job id>.log` and assign the name "snowman" to the job.

 ::: callout